StevenMccracken/feasy/README.md

       * Non-empty string containing alphanumeric characters, special characters, and spaces
     * `completed`
       * Non-empty string equal to `true` or `false`
+    * `assignments[]`
+      * Non-empty array containing JSON string representations of individual assignments
+      * Each string in the array __must__ be a valid JSON string.
+The request will be denied if any strings cannot be parsed as JSON
+      * Each JSON parsed from the array of strings __must__ conform to the requirements and data formats described above for creating a single assignment.
+The request will be denied if any JSONs do not conform to the requirements or data formats
+        * In other words, `title` and `dueDate` are required and must be in valid formats.
+If any of the optional parameters exist in the JSON, they must be in their respective valid formats
 * Successful request returns
   * Status code: __201__
   * Response body JSON